Updated May 20, 2023

 Introduction to Django Version

-A free framework that is based on Python that has a pattern of a model to the template to view that helps in developing websites is called Django framework where it acts as a toolkit for all the levels of application development.
-Perfect websites can be created with the help of Python libraries and the codes can be used for both frontend and backend.
-Object-oriented concepts are really important in Django and hence base knowledge of Python is necessary to work in Django.
-Custom applications can be created easily without much code and this makes the websites perfect for users.
+The Django framework is a free framework based on Python with a pattern of a model to the template to view that helps develop websites.
+It acts as a toolkit for all levels of application development.
+Python libraries provide valuable assistance in creating unique websites, enabling developers to utilize the code for both front-end and back-end development.
+Object-oriented concepts are fundamental in Django; hence, the base knowledge of Python is necessary to work in Django.
+Creating custom applications with Django is effortless, requiring minimal code, which results in websites that are ideal for users.

 Top Django Versions

-- Django was developed in the year 2003 as a web application to create websites with the help of Python.
-Three people Adrian Holovaty, Simon Willison, and Jacob Kaplan-Moss were involved in the development which was released to the market in 2005.
-The name Django was given after a guitarist Django Reinhardt.
-A web server is available for the development of web applications and testing the same along with a template system that works based on OOPs concept.
+- In 2003, Adrian Holovaty, Simon Willison, and Jacob Kaplan-Moss developed Django as a web application framework for building websites using Python.
+The developers officially released the Django framework in 2005, naming it after the renowned guitarist Django Reinhardt.
+A web server is available for developing web applications and testing the same, along with a template system that works based on the OOPs concept.
 The template has inheritance built within itself.
-It can be used along with other applications as well.
-Also, a framework is available to collect geographic data that helps in weather prediction.
+You can use it along with other applications as well.
+Also, a framework is available to collect geographic data that help predict the weather.

-- Version 1.0 was released in September 2008 with API support and multiple admin support.
-Also, Unicode can be used in this version.
-1.1 was released after a year which helps in doing tests based on transactions and helps in aggregation of codes for adding more features to the web application being developed by the user.
-1.2 version was released in May 2010 which helps in connecting with different databases and helps in validating any type of web model.
-More security was provided to the website during this version with the help of CSRF or cross-site request forgery.
-March 2011 saw the release of the 1.3 version that helps in maintaining static files and helps users to view the web application based on classes.
+- The release of version 1.0 took place in September 2008, introducing API and multiple admin support.
+This version also allows the usage of Unicode.
+1.1 was released after a year which helps in doing tests based on transactions and helps in the aggregation of codes for adding more features to the web application the user is developing.
+The 1.2 version of Django was released in May 2010, providing features to connect with different databases and validate web models.
+This version enhanced website security by introducing CSRF (cross-site request forgery) protection.
+March 2011 saw the release of the 1.3 version, which helps maintain static files and helps users view the web application based on classes.

 - 6 version of November 2013 helped users in database transactions and connections with different databases.
-This version and many other versions had the signature of Malcolm Tredinnick and thus 1.6 version is dedicated to him.
-1.7 version which was released in September 2014 helped in configuring other applications in Django and migrating Django to other platforms.
-1.8 version was released in April 2015 which had Long term support which ended in 2018.
+This version and many others had Malcolm Tredinnick’s signature; thus, the 1.6 version is dedicated to him.
+1.7 version, which was released in September 2014, helped in configuring other applications in Django and migrating Django to other platforms.
+The 1.8 version was released in April 2015 with long-term support, ending in 2018.
 Different template engines were supported in 1.8.
-1.9 version of December 2015 saw a new user interface and automated validation of passwords.
-August 2016 saw the release of the 1.10 version which helped in new style middleware formation and automated search of PostgreSQL.
-By 2017 Python 3 version could be found everywhere and hence the next version 1.11 released in April 2017 was the last supported version for Python 2.
-Soon after, users saw the release of version 2.0 in December 2017 with Python 3 support which was welcomed by mobile users more.
+The 1.9 version of December 2015 saw a new user interface and automated validation of passwords.
+August 2016 saw the release of the 1.10 version, which helped in new style middleware formation and automatic search of PostgreSQL.
+By 2017, the Python 3 version had achieved widespread adoption, leading to the release of the subsequent Django version 1.11 in April 2017, which marked the end of official support for Python 2.
+Soon after, users saw the release of version 2.0 in December 2017 with Python 3 support which mobile users welcomed.
 It had mobile-friendly syntax and an admin setup.
-The URL is simplified in version 2.0 that helped users to know the web applications model in different ways.
-2.1 was released in August 2018 which had model and view permissions within the application itself.
+The URL is simplified in version 2.0, which helps users know the web applications model differently.
+The release of version 2.1 took place in August 2018, introducing model and view permissions within the application.

-- 2 version was released in April 2019 which is Long Term Support till April 2022.
-It saw more security and friendly features in the release.
-There was no ASGI support for all the above versions which we can see in version 3.0 released in December 2019.
-Also, the 3.1 release happened in August 2020 with middleware support and different views in an asynchronous manner.
-2.2,3.0,3.1 versions, even though old is still maintained by the foundation with extended support.
+- 2 version was released in April 2019, which is Long Term Support till April 2022.
+It saw more security and excellent features in the release.
+There was no ASGI support for all the above versions, which we can see in version 3.0, released in December 2019.
+Also, the 3.1 release happened in August 2020 with middleware support and different views asynchronously.
+The Django Software Foundation maintains the 2.2, 3.0, and 3.1 versions, even though they are old, providing extended support.

-- 2 version was released in Apr 2021 which is supported till April 2024.
-The changes can be seen in the user interface and minor changes in the coding pattern.
-All these version releases helped in making Django a preferable application for users for web development.
-Other versions till 2023 are planned with the changes to be made in the same.
+- The release of Python 2 took place in April 2021, and it will receive support until April 2024.
+Users can observe changes in the user interface and minor alterations in the coding pattern.
+All these version releases helped make Django a preferable application for users for web development.
+Other versions till 2023 are planned with the changes to be made.

-- Codes are present in Django itself and users can update the same code using any text editor and customize the same for their personal usage.
-It is better to use IDE as we can transfer the codes easily and if it is based on Python, it will be more beneficial.
-Community support is huge for Django as developers saw an integral change in Django as a web application directly.
+- Codes are present in Django itself, and users can update the same code using any text editor and customize the same for their usage.
+It is better to use IDE as we can transfer the codes easily, and if it is based on Python, it will be more beneficial.
+Community support is huge for Django as developers saw a necessary change in Django as a web application.

 Conclusion – Django Version